SystemsApproach/sdn/trellis.rst

   off-loading access network functionality into the fabric switches.

-This chapter does not give a comprehensive description of all of these features, especially those related to Trellis being deployed in support of access networks.
-It focuses on the more narrow datacenter fabric use case, which is sufficient to illustrate the approach to building a production-grade network using SDN principles.
-More information about the full range of Trellis design decisions is available on the Trellis website:
+This chapter does not give a comprehensive description of all of these features, but it does focus on the datacenter fabric use case, which is sufficient to illustrate the approach to building a production-grade network using SDN principles.
+More information about the full range of Trellis design decisions is available on the Trellis
+website:

 .. _reading_trellis:
 .. admonition:: Further Reading